brucenelson6655/Databricks-ipaccess-tool/README.md

 ---
 ## Commands (ADD UPDATE DELETE REPLACE LIST)
 ### IP lists and Service Tags
 For ADD, REPLACE and UPDATE, you can supply either an IP list in a file (-f filename) or an Azure Service Tag (-T Service Tag ID/Name).
+A sample file has been included in this repo mylist1.sample.
 #### IP list example
 ```"70.93.162.189/32",
 "44.230.222.179/32",